-Note that you can avoid typing this command every time: you just have to copy it in a .gdbinit file in the directory where gdb is executed.
+Note that you can avoid to type this command every time: you just have to copy it in a .gdbinit file (in the same repertory from where you are lauching gdb).

 Processor state analysis

 The processors are now frozen.
 Each processor is seen as a thread by the GDB client: